DataIntellectTech/SEMO-downloader/README.md

 Note that in both of these graphs the raw data has been bucketed into 30 minute intervals.

 ## Interacting with this KDB+ data via qPython
-As well as using Grafana to visualise the data obtained using the SEMO-downloader, we can also use qPython, a kdb+ interfacing library for Python, and Jupyter Notebooks to interact directly with it.
+As well as using Grafana to visualise the data obtained using the SEMO-downloader, we can also use qPython, a kdb+ interfacing library for Python, and Jupyter Notebooks to interact with it directly.

 This can be done by following these steps:

 ### Install Anaconda
-In order to use Python & Jupyter Notebooks to view the data we need to install the latest version of [Anaconda](https://www.anaconda.com/products/individual), for reference the example shown below uses conda 4.9.2, and Python 3.8.5, with the default Anaconda install options.
+In order to use Python & Jupyter Notebooks to view the data we need to install the latest version of [Anaconda](https://www.anaconda.com/products/individual).
+For reference the example shown below uses conda 4.9.2, and Python 3.8.5, with the default Anaconda install options.

 ### Install qPython
 Once Anaconda has been installed, open an Anaconda prompt and download [qPython](https://pypi.org/project/qPython/) using pip.